parulj3795/DoctorWhoQuotes/README.md

 - FastAPI for the web framework.
 - SQLite for the lightweight database solution.
-- Docker for containerization and easy deployment.
+- Docker for containerisation and easy deployment.

 ## Getting Started